 - the costs and benefits of the two optional solutions;

-- Companies applying the overlay approach have to produce and track IAS 39 and IFRS 9 amounts in parallel for designated financial assets.
+- Companies applying the overlay approach will have to produce and track IAS 39 and IFRS 9 amounts in parallel for designated financial assets.

 Find out more

+We will continue to report on significant developments and further decisions by the IASB on the forthcoming insurance contracts standard.
 Visit our IFRS – Insurance hot topics page.
 And visit our IFRS – Financial instruments hot topics page to find out more about IFRS 9.